-The holidays can be a great time with loved ones and great food, but it’s also notorious for being quite a lot of work to prepare for.
-With roasting the prime rib or basting the turkey, putting up decorations, wrapping presents, dodging questions from nosy relatives, and making sure the kids don’t tear up the living room, most hosts have their hands more than full.
+The holidays can be a great time with loved ones and great food, but holiday meals are also notorious for being quite a lot of work to prepare.
+With roasting prime rib or basting the perfect turkey, putting up decorations, wrapping presents, dodging questions from nosy relatives, and making sure the kids don’t tear up the living room, most hosts have their hands pretty full.
 Luckily, having some gadgets on hand in the kitchen can make the job of cooking and preparing dinner much easier.
-Here are some holiday gadgets you need for an easy, breezy holiday meal, and some to help you enjoy the leftovers as you kick back and watch some movies.
+Here are some holiday gadgets that make for an easy breezy holiday meal, and some to help you enjoy the holiday leftovers as you kick back and watch some movies.

-Nobody wants dry, overcooked ham for the holiday dinner, and you can prevent that by using an effective meat thermometer to keep tabs on the temperature of the meat.
+Nobody wants dry, overcooked ham for their holiday dinner, and you can prevent that by using an effective meat thermometer to keep tabs on the temps of your meats.
 This one by Thermopro has a probe temperature of 32 degrees Fahrenheit to 572 F plus or minus 1.5 F accuracy, giving you an instant and precise read.

 The thermometer is also programmed with preset temperatures for USDA-recommended cooking levels, which you can use depending on the meat you’re cooking, whether it be beef, poultry, veal, fish, or lamb.
-With this tool in hand, you’ll be able to cook a perfectly juicy, moist, and delicious ham that would make family members digging in for seconds.
+With this tool in hand, you’ll be able to cook a perfectly juicy, moist, and delicious ham that will have your family digging in for seconds.